fellowship-greenville/RRM-workflows/README.md

-# RRM-workflows
+# RoomManagement-ProjectManagement
-Stores all workflows for Rock Room Management
+Available resources for Eddie Holeman's RX2020 presentation about Rock Room Management to Project Management